 - Scientific Research.
 Are you a budding scientist, and want to get your research seen?
 Yes?
 Then this is the category for you!
 With opportunities to present your research at the UKPharmSci 2018 to be won from GSK, you would be crazy not to enter!

 - Pharmacy Practice.
 Have you done pharmacy practice or clinical research, and want to get it seen?
 If you are, then make sure you submit an abstract!
 The UKCPA encourages excellence, leadership and partnership, so they are the perfect organisation to judge these entries.
 The prize for the winners of this category is the opportunity to present your research at the UKCPA Autumn Symposium!

-From the abstracts submitted, finalists will be invited to attend the BPSA 75th Annual Conference at Durham University to present their posters.
+From the abstracts submitted, finalists will be invited to attend the BPSA 76th Annual Conference at Keele University to present their posters.
 The presentation will be held in the morning on BPSA day.

 So, how do I enter?

-Abstracts are to be submitted to Laura Sile, the Competitions Coordinator, at firstname.lastname@example.org, before [date TBC] with the topic of the email being the title of your poster.
+Abstracts are to be submitted to Lizzie Manton, the Competitions Coordinator, at firstname.lastname@example.org, before [date TBC] with the topic of the email being Research poster and the title of your work.

 The email must include:

 - Email address